VisualStudioEX3/DIV2.Format.Exporter/DIV2.Format.Exporter.DocFX/samples/Color/samples.md

 of the real **DAC** value:
 [!code-csharp[Main](samples.cs?range=29)]

-## Cast an integer value as a Color struct value and viceversa
+## Using an integer value as a Color struct value and viceversa
 The [Color](xref:DIV2.Format.Exporter.Color) structure can be casted to integer values and viceversa.
 This is useful in some scenaries where you need to implements algorithms that are more effective working with simple numbers than a structures, for example, for sorting processes or similar actions.

-You can cast an integer value as [Color](xref:DIV2.Format.Exporter.Color) simply assinging the value using the assignation operator:
+You can cast an integer value as [Color](xref:DIV2.Format.Exporter.Color) simply assigning the value using the assignation operator:
 [!code-csharp[Main](samples.cs?range=32-34)]

 And viceversa, you can cast a [Color](xref:DIV2.Format.Exporter.Color) value to an integer value in the similar way: